matth2peters/Rydberg_userlib/user_devices/Rydberg/AD9959ArduinoComm/README.md

 PWR_DWN -> Add jumper

-The base arduino code was written by Aditya and I have completely rewritten it to put in some comments/require fewer inputs/make it object-oriented/implement overall improvements.

-The organization is typical of user-added labscript devices, except there is an extra folder AD9959_v2_MLP and an extra file ArduinoCommPython3Example.py.
-The folder contains code which should be uploaded to the arduino, and the python files contains code to talk directly to the arduino outside of labscript for testing purposes.
-Using this code, you can check that the serial connection is working correctly.
+The organization is typical of user-added labscript devices, except there is an extra folder AD9959_v2_MLP.
+The folder contains code which should be uploaded to the arduino.